agraboso/redux-api-middleware/README.md

 The `[CALL_API].types` property controls the output of `redux-api-middleware`.
 The simplest form it can take is an array of length 3 consisting of string constants (or symbols), as in our [example](#a-simple-example) above.
 This results in the default behavior we now describe.

-1. When `redux-api-middleware` receives an action, if first checks whether it has a `[CALL_API]` property.
+1. When `redux-api-middleware` receives an action, it first checks whether it has a `[CALL_API]` property.
 If it does not, it was clearly not intended for processing with `redux-api-middleware`, and so it is unceremoniously passed on to the next middleware.

 2. It is now time to validate the action against the [RSAA definition](#redux-standard-api-calling-actions).
 If there are any validation errors, a *request* FSA will be dispatched (if at all possible) with the following properties:
     - `type`: the string constant in the first position of the `[CALL_API].types` array;